About Goodyear Tires

-- Tire warranty: Goodyear offers several tire warranties, including premature tread wear protection and a limited warranty if excessive noise or roughness is experienced.
+Tire warranty: Goodyear offers several tire warranties, including premature tread wear protection and a limited warranty if excessive noise or roughness is experienced.

-- Special offers: Sign up for special offers through the Goodyear website.
+Special offers: Sign up for special offers through the Goodyear website.
 These can include tire rebates and service coupons.

-- Full auto service: Many Goodyear tire locations offer full auto service, including oil changes and mufflers.
+Full auto service: Many Goodyear tire locations offer full auto service, including oil changes and mufflers.
 This provides convenient one-stop service backed by a Goodyear warranty.

-- Register your tires: By registering a Goodyear tire purchase online, consumers will receive important updates about their tires.
+Register your tires: By registering a Goodyear tire purchase online, consumers will receive important updates about their tires.
 This can include product safety-related recalls.

-- 30-Day Goodyear Pledge: Consumers have 30 days to try their new tires.
+30-Day Goodyear Pledge: Consumers have 30 days to try their new tires.
 If they are not satisfied, they can return the tires for another set of Goodyear tires.
 Some restrictions apply.

-Goodyear Tires Company Profile
+Goodyear Tires Company Information